Car finance calculator - calculate car loan costs

 How does the car finance calculator work?

-The calculator uses different variables to work out the results, including:
+The car finance calculator uses different information to crunch the numbers for you, including:

-Just change any of the variables to see what difference it makes.
+Just change any of these to see what difference it makes.

 Compare car loans

-There are various ways to finance the purchase of a car and it’s important to choose the one that’s right for you.
-Options include:
+You can pay for car finance in different ways, and it’s important to choose one that’s right for you.
+Your options include:

 Personal loans